Yelp/paasta/docs/source/autoscaling.rst

   Measures the CPU usage of your service's container.

 :uwsgi:
-  With the ``uwsgi`` metrics provider, Paasta will configure your pods to be scraped from your uWSGI master via its `stats server <http://uwsgi-docs.readthedocs.io/en/latest/StatsServer.html>`_.
+  With the ``uwsgi`` metrics provider, Paasta will configure your Pods to be scraped from your uWSGI master via its `stats server <http://uwsgi-docs.readthedocs.io/en/latest/StatsServer.html>`_.
   We currently only support uwsgi stats on port 8889, and Prometheus will attempt to scrape that port.

   .. note::